 Training Builder Menu

 An Event is fired when something happens in the experience, for example when the user clicks on a specific object, or when an object collides with another object.
-A Response is the reaction the VR experience should do when an Event takes place.
+A Response is a reaction the VR experience should do when an Event takes place.

-For example when the user clicks on Globe Object (Earth_geo) Scene Node in the Node Triggered Event, it starts the rotation sequence (Play Sequence) Response, as shown in the following image
+For example, when the user clicks on Globe Object (Earth_geo) Scene Node in the Node Triggered Event, it starts the rotation sequence (Play Sequence) Response, as shown in the following image

 Creating your first VR experience can serve as a good first interaction with the Training Builder to see it in action

 The following video provides more details about using Training Builder

 SimLab Academy (in the Library panel) includes a section dedicated to Training Builder tutorials.